dvreeze/try-zio/README.rst

 web containers such as Tomcat and Jetty, offers one request handling thread (from a container managed thread pool) per incoming HTTP request.
 It was common to keep most in-memory data local to the request handling thread, that is, to keep references to those (heap) object graphs local to the request handling thread.
 Such in-memory data would be short-lived, living no longer than the specific web request.
-This approach does scale, but requires a conscious effort of not leaking this data to other threads.
+This approach does scale (to the extent that OS level threads scale), but requires a conscious effort of not leaking this data to other threads.

 Even in Servlet applications shared mutable state cannot always be avoided, whether long-lived data global to the web application or data limited to one user Session.
 For "global" data it was obvious that some kind of synchronisation was needed, but for